[Holodeck –

 going back to save him.

-is desirable to bend the rules.
+it is desirable to bend the rules.